 The trail begins at the Alpine Loop Summit from the large parking area.
 The trail begins on the north side of the parking lot.
 The trail gives access to Pine Hollow Trail, Mud Spring Trail, Tibble Fork Trail, East Ridge Trail, and Holman Trail.
 Itís about 13 miles to the overlook of Forest Lake.
 Itís .75 mile if you want to hike down to Forest Lake.
 Continue on the main trail which eventually meets up with the Brighton Lakes.

-From Tibble Fork Reservoir drive .9 mile and there will be a turnoff to Horse Trailhead.
-Continue for another .1 more mile to the dirt road called Silver Lake Flat Road and turn east here.
-Itís just before the Fee Station for the campground.
+Park and unload your toys at Tibble Fork Reservoir if you plan on riding 4 wheelers.
+From Tibble Fork Reservoir drive 1 mile north on the paved road and Silver Lake Road will be on your right just before the Granite Flat Campground Entrance.
 Drive up this dirt road for .7 mile and youíll see a 3 car parking spot for Dry Creek Trail on the north side that is 14 miles RT.
-Continue for another .8 mile and there will be a trail that heads south.
-Keep on the dirt road and in 1 more mile youíll reach the lake.
+Continue for another .8 mile to the trailhead of Old Sheep Trail.
+Keep on the dirt road and after 1 more mile youíll reach the lake.
 4WD is not needed so cars can make this drive if you swerve around some of the rocks.
 This is a great place to fish for 12Ē Rainbow, and extremely popular, but not as crowded as Tibble Fork Reservoir.

 Drive 4.6 miles up the canyon and turn left on North Fork Road/U-144 and go 2.1 miles to Tibble Fork Reservoir.
 Continue on the paved road north for 1 mile to the dirt road called Silver Lake Flat Road just before the Fee Station for the campground.
 Drive up this dirt road for .7 mile and you will see a 3 car parking spot for Dry Creek Trail on the north side that is 14 miles RT.
 Continue for another .8 mile and there will be a trail that heads south.
 Keep on the dirt road and in 1 more mile you will reach Silver Lake Flat.
 4WD is not needed so cars can make this drive if you swerve around some of the rocks.
 The trailhead is at the northern/east end of the reservoir.
 The trail passes through little boulders, and is a great hike for your dogs because you will cross over Silver Creek a couple times giving them a chance to get a drink.
 The trail climbs north uphill pretty much the whole way.
 After passing a mine dump, some ponds, and several switchbacks, you will finally reach the lake.
 A lot of the water in the lake was dried up by September, but there were Brook Trout jumping left and right.
 There were literally hundreds of them, I had hooked a couple within minutes on a gold panther lure.